P-complete: Motivation

-The class P, typically taken to consist of all the "tractable" problems for a sequential computer, contains the class NC, which consists of those problems which can be efficiently solved on a parallel computer.
+The class P, typically taken to consist of all the "tractable" problems for a sequential computer, contains the class NC, which consists of those problems that can be efficiently solved on a parallel computer.
 This is because parallel computers can be simulated on a sequential machine.

 It is not known whether NC = P. In other words, it is not known whether there are any tractable problems that are inherently sequential.
 Just as it is widely suspected that P does not equal NP, so it is widely suspected that NC does not equal P.

 Similarly, the class L contains all problems that can be solved by a sequential computer in logarithmic space.
-Such machines run in polynomial time because they can have a polynomial number of configurations.
+Such machines run in polynomial time because they can only have a polynomial number of different configurations.
 It is suspected that L ≠ P; that is, that some problems that can be solved in polynomial time also require more than logarithmic space.

 Similarly to the use of NP-complete problems to analyze the P = NP question, the P-complete problems, viewed as the "probably not parallelizable" or "probably inherently sequential" problems, serves in a similar manner to study the NC = P question.
 Finding an efficient way to parallelize the solution to some P-complete problem would show that NC = P. It can also be thought of as the "problems requiring superlogarithmic space"; a log-space solution to a P-complete problem (using the definition based on log-space reductions) would imply L = P.

 The logic behind this is analogous to the logic that a polynomial-time solution to an NP-complete problem would prove P = NP: if we have a NC reduction from any problem in P to a problem A, and an NC solution for A, then NC = P. Similarly, if we have a log-space reduction from any problem in P to a problem A, and a log-space solution for A, then L = P.